 Childcare can be another substantial barrier.
 But families need to understand that it is much better for everyone if they support mom’s recovery – even when that means she needs a higher level of care and must leave home for residential treatment.
 A short time away can boost long-term wellness for all involved.
 We need to think in terms of how a short-term investment in care can have lifechanging results in the long-term.
 The cost of not taking any action is dire.

 Just as with any chronic illness, an accurate diagnosis earlier allows for treatment and recovery to begin.
 It is still possible to recover successfully if the disease progresses, but there may be more significant health and life consequences by that time.
 Unfortunately, as I mentioned, women are very good at hiding substance use, so the early warning signs are often missed.

 Greater awareness will certainly help improve earlier access to care.
 If health professionals, religious counselors, employers, and loved ones make themselves aware – there will be more opportunities to support and encourage meaningful interventions.
 Gynecologists can also play a tremendous role, as women see their gynecologist more frequently than their regular doctor.
 This is why Caron has invested so heavily in educating healthcare professionals on addiction medicine.

 Many women get access to care because they have a support system.
 Family, friends, colleagues or even a good therapist can make a difference in helping a woman who is struggling get the right help from the start.
-We've come a long way, but we must continue to remove the stigma of substance use disorder around women and raise awareness that individualized treatment works.
+We've come a long way, but we must continue to remove the stigma of substance use disorder and raise awareness that individualized treatment for women works.
 We deserve to live healthy and fulfilling lives in an authentic way.